-I believe that this list of experimental results, although as mentioned above does not exhaust all the relevant literature, succeeds in demonstrating that indeed the HC theory offers satifactory explanations for a wide variety of findings and therefore can be considered as a limited general theory.
-However, it has to be pointed out that this theory has also been criticized.
+I believe that this list of experimental results, though it does not exhaust the relevant literature, demonstrates that the HC theory does, indeed, offer satifactory explanations for a wide variety of findings and can, therefore, be considered a limited general theory.
+However, it must be noted that this theory has also been criticized.
 For example, using the dynamic-apertures technique, Murphy & Cook (2017) found that the FIE results from damage to local facial regions and not from impairment to the holistic perception of the face.
-Rakover (2013) reviewed several findings that do not cohere with the HC theory (for a discussion of other criticisms see McKone, 2010).
-For example, Rakover & Teucher (1997) and Rakover (2012) found that some isolated and inverted facial features produced effect that is similar to the FIE.
-Thus, spatial relations between facial features are not necessary condition for the FIE.
-Furthermore, Rakover (2011), who discovered the novel “eye-size illusion, reported that rotation of a face with this illusion did not generate the FIE.
-(The eye-size illusion is generated when the whole face is inecreased or decreased except for the eyes, which are percevied as smaller than the eyes in the regular face.)
-This finding ilustrates that chnging the configural-holistic information of the face is not suffecient for creating the FIE.
-Howevre, Fu et al. (2015) and Xiao et al. (2014) did find an inversion effect.
-In response, Rakover (2017) found that the inversion effect ocurres in an eye-size-illusion face when one use a between-subject design but not when a within-subeject design.
+Furthermore, Rakover (2013) reviewed several findings that do not cohere with the HC theory (for a discussion of other criticisms see McKone, 2010).
+For example, Rakover and Teucher (1997) and Rakover (2012) found that some isolated and inverted facial features produced effects that are similar to the FIE.
+Thus, the spatial relations between facial features are not necessary conditions of the FIE.
+Furthermore, Rakover (2011), who discovered the novel “eye-size illusion,” reported that rotation of a face with this illusion did not generate the FIE.
+(The eye-size illusion is generated when the whole face is increased or decreased except for the eyes, which are percevied as smaller than the eyes in the regular face.)
+This finding ilustrates that changing the configural-holistic information of the face is not suffecient to produce the FIE.
+However, Fu et al. (2015) and Xiao et al. (2014) did find an inversion effect.
+In response, Rakover (2017) found that the inversion effect ocurres in an eye-size illusion face when one uses a between-subject design but not when using a within-subject design.

-As an alternative theory to the HC theory, Rakover (2013) proposed the Face-Scheme Incompatability (FSI) model.
-It is based on the fundamental idea that one perceive a face and its parts (presented upright or inverted) by employing the appropriate upright schemes which are in the cognitive system.
-This model also offers an interpretation for the idea that inversion impairs the configural and holistic information.
-According to the FSI model, the inversion does not erase, partially eliminate or distort this information, but processes it according to the upright schemes of the face and its parts, which exsit in the cognitive system.
+As an alternative to the HC theory, Rakover (2013) proposed the Face-Scheme Incompatability (FSI) model.
+It is based on the fundamental idea that one perceives a face and its parts (presented upright or inverted) by employing the appropriate upright schemes which are in the cognitive system.
+This model also offers an interpretation of the idea that inversion impairs configural and holistic facial information.
+According to the FSI model, the inversion does not erase, partially eliminate, or distort this information, but processes it according to the upright schemes of the face and its parts, which exist in athe cognitive system.

 Discussion

-The 2ARR include two important concepts: the UCP and the Application-Domain.
-First, I will make few comments related to these concepts and then I will summerize sevral important implications of the current approach for the question of how psychology progresses.
+The 2ARR methodology includes two important concepts: the UCP and the Application-Domain.
+I will begin with a few comments related to these concepts and will then summerize several important implications of the current approach to the question of how psychology progresses.

-UCP and Application-Domain: Above I have suggested several arguments in favor of conceiving UCP as a concept that refers to an actual process/mechanism.
-Here it should be noted that this conception is consistent with the realist approach of science.
+UCP and Application-Domain: In the preceeding, I have suggested several arguments in favor of conceiving of the UCP as a concept that refers to an actual process/mechanism.
+Here it should be noted that this conception is consistent with a realist approach to science.
 There seems to be little agreement about what scientific realism amounts to (e.g., Chakravartty, 2017; Psillos, 1999; van Fraassen, 1980).
-Putting these differences to the side, as they are beyond the scope of this paper, I believe that Nola and Sankey (2007) have aptly described the core of scientific realism in the following passages:
+However, putting these differences to the side, as they are beyond the scope of this paper, I believe that Nola and Sankey (2007) have aptly described the core of scientific realism in the following passages:

 “Scientific realists maintain not only that the aim of science is truth, but pursuit of science does in fact give rise to truth about observable and unobservable dimensions of reality.
 Such a realist view has evident implications for the methodology of science.
 For if the pursuit of science gives rise to truth, it is presumably the methods employed by the scientists that are responsible for this achievement.
 But in this case the use of scientific methods must lead to truth, that is, they are truth-conductive.”
-(337).
+(337)